tehAndrew/RogueMine/README.md

 ## Fix list
 - ~Sprite should only be resized one time, not at every place_object~
 - ~Solve sub scene object creation problem for code consistency~
-- Clean up Grid class
+- Clean up all classes